-The unit is connected to the telephone line or a wireless communication device and is programmed to send an electronic message to a community-based 24-hour emergency response center when a "help" button is activated.
+The unit is connected to the telephone line and is programmed to send an electronic message to a community-based 24-hour emergency response center when a "help" button is activated.
 This unit may either be worn by the recipient or installed in his/her home.